Axyss/bin/README.md

 # Interface screenshot
 <br/>![!bin ss](https://i.imgur.com/xeKsiqQ.png)

-You can also use It with <b>osu!lazer</b>.
+It also supports <b>osu!lazer</b>.
 However, you have to use the "Custom Songs folder" option.
 <br/>
 <br/>
 # Download